Defending champ UConn returns to NCAA title game, beating Alabama 86-72

 This was more of a slow burn, with UConn withstanding an early wave of 3-pointers before holding the Crimson Tide (25-12) without a field goal during a five-minute second-half stretch.

 "A battle of the giants.
 I think it's just great for college basketball.
-Us and Purdue have clearly been the two best teams in the country the last two years," UConn coach Dan Hurley said.
+Us and Purdue have clearly been the two best teams in the country the last two years," Hurley told the Associated Press.
 "I think it's just great for college basketball to get the two big dogs playing on Monday."

 Survive that matchup, and UConn will be the first repeat national champion since Florida in 2006-07.